 If there’s a sore point among Bermudians today, it’s their extreme desire to separate themselves from the islands of the Caribbean, particularly from The Bahamas, in the eyes of the world.
 They’ve been known to send angry letters to publishers of maps, reference sources, and travel guides, insisting that Bermuda is not in the Caribbean.
 As one irate Bermudian put it, “You don’t claim that Washington, D.C., is part of Dallas, Texas.
 They’re the same distance apart that Bermuda is from the Caribbean.”

 Bermuda prides itself on its lack of economic, socioeconomic, and racial problems.
 Because of this, you won’t see many homeless people on its streets and there are few living below the poverty line, despite the fact that Bermuda is far costlier than its sister isles in the Caribbean.

-During the first decade of the millennium, international business has positioned itself to overtake tourism as Bermuda’s primary source of revenue.
-The trend began in the 1970s, when some Hong Kong businesspeople formed low-profile shipping, trading, and investment companies in Bermuda -- companies that became, in essence, corporate cash cows.
+Instead, what the island would like to be known for is its performance in banking and multinational business.
+During the first decade of the millennium, international business positioned itself to overtake tourism as Bermuda’s primary source of revenue.
+The trend began in the 1970s, when some Hong Kong businesspeople formed low-profile shipping, trading, and investment companies in Bermuda—companies that became, in essence, corporate cash cows.